Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/readme.md

 	    includes some of these hardware requirements.
 -   [Provision][lnk-setup-iot-hub] an Azure IoT Hub.
     >Note: Make sure you create an IoT Hub which has Device Management enabled.
 (Check "Enable Device Management" when you create the IoT Hub)
--   [Download](https://cdnx.azureedge.net/files/Device%20Explorer.zip) Azure IoT Device Explorer.
-To monitor IoT Hub messages and manage devices.
+-   [Download](https://cdnx.azureedge.net/files/Device%20Explorer.zip) Azure IoT Device Explorer Twin.
+To monitor IoT Hub messages, manage devices and device twins.
 -   [Provision][lnk-manage-iot-hub] a device with Device Explorer and get its connection string.